eProsima/Discovery-Server/README.md

 ```
 ### **Example application**

 The fast-RTPS **HelloWorldExample** has been updated to illustrate the client-server functionality.
-Its installation details where explained [above](#installation).
-Basically the publisher and subscriber participants are now *clients* and can only discover each other whenever a *server* participant is created.
+Its installation details are explained in section [Installation](#installation) above.
+Basically, the publisher and subscriber participants are now *clients* and can only discover each other when a *server* participant is created.

-As usual we launch publishers and subscribers by running HelloWorldExampleDS.exe with the corresponding **publisher** or **subscriber** arguments.
-Each publisher and subscriber is launch within its own participant (as usual) but now the HelloWorldPublisher::init() and HelloWorldSubscriber::init() are modified to create clients and hardcode the server reference.
+As usual, we launch publishers and subscribers by running HelloWorldExampleDS.exe with the corresponding **publisher** or **subscriber** argument.
+Each publisher and subscriber is launched within its own participant, but now the HelloWorldPublisher::init() and HelloWorldSubscriber::init() methods are modified to create clients and hard code the server reference.

 ```
 	// new client setup